vittorio-corbo/Git_-_Unity_101/README.md

 [Future Resources](https://github.com/vittorio-corbo/Git_-_Unity_101/blob/main/README.md#future-resources)

 ## Part 0: Background
-This is an introductory guide for aspiring game developers, especially those who are new to participating in a Video Game Design Club such as [VGDev](https://www.gtvgdev.com/) or making games in general. \n
+This is an introductory guide for aspiring game developers, especially those who are new to participating in a Video Game Design Club such as [VGDev](https://www.gtvgdev.com/) or making games in general. \
 In this Tutorial we use Unity and Git:
 * **What is Unity?**
     * Unity is a well-known and highly versatile game engine that can make 2D, 3D, and VR games for various platforms.
 It is extremely powerful yet has a user-friendly interface and a supportive community for game developers to bring their game vision to life.
 As a whole, it is one of the most popular game engines, especially for smaller to midsize teams.